karpathy/karpathy.github.io/nntutorial.md

 This guide is a work in progress and I appreciate feedback, especially regarding parts that were unclear or only made half sense.
 Thank you!

+Some of the Javascript code in this tutorial has been translated to Python by Ajit, find it over on [Github](https://github.com/urwithajit9/HG_NeuralNetwork).